weirdyang/node-express-dashboard/tasks/module1/module1-tasks.md

-# Configure Websockets on the server
+# Configuring Websockets on the server

 ## Install the ws npm dependency
 TASK 1:
+In the terminal at the root of the project, run the command `npm install ws`.
-In the `package.json` file in the
+Running that command will add an entry for `ws` in the `package.json` file and install the `ws` library in `node_modules`.

 ## Require the ws library
 TASK 2:
-In `bin/www` require the built-in Node library `ws` and store a reference to it in a const called `WebSocket`.
+In `bin/www` require the built-in Node library `ws` and store a reference to it in a `const` called `WebSocket`.

+## Create a Websocket using the existing Express server configuration
+Task 3:
+In `bin/www` create a `const` called `wss` and assign it to a new `WebSocket.Server` instance.
+The `WebSocket.Server` constructor requires a `WebSocket.ServerOptions` object.
+Use the existing Express `server` variable for the `WebSocket.ServerOptions` object's `server` property.